srimah1989/lammps-core-shell/README.md

 ## To cite this work

 * S. Mahendran, Ph.
 Carrez, S. Groh and P. Cordier, Dislocation modelling in Mg2SiO4 forsterite: an atomic scale study based on the THB1 potential, Modelling and Simulation, Materials Science and Engineering 25 (2017), 054002.
+* S. Mahendran, Ph.
+Carrez, P. Cordier, On the glide of [100] dislocation and the origin of ‘pencil glide’ in Mg2SiO4 olivine, Philosophical Magazine (2010).
+* S. Mahendran, Ph.
+Carrez, P. Cordier, The core structure of screw dislocations with [001] Burgers vector in Mg2SiO4 olivine, Comptes Rendus.
+Physique (2021).

 ## References
 * Price G D and Parker S C 1987 The Lattice Dynamics of Forsterite Mineralogical Magazine 51 157–170